-This chapter describes the sea ice part.
-The sea ice part of MRI.COM treats formation, accretion, melting, and transfer of sea ice and snow.
-Heat, water, salt, and momentum fluxes are exchanged with the ocean.
+This chapter describes the sea ice model in MRI.COM.
+It treats formation, accretion, melting, and transfer of sea ice and snow.
+Heat, fresh water, salt, and momentum fluxes are exchanged with the ocean.
 Sea ice is categorized by its thickness, but it has a single layer.
 Snow does not have heat capacity (so-called zero-layer).
 Thus, it might be regarded as an intermediate complexity ice model.